-A person who has been issued such a certificate must have it in their possession when riding and produce it when demanded by an authorised person (i.e. person with written authorisation from VicRoads or the Victorian Government Department of Economic Development, Jobs, Transport and Resources) or a police officer (RR 244B(3), 256(5)).
+A person who has been issued such a certificate must have it in their possession when riding and produce it when demanded by an authorised person (i.e. a person with written authorisation from VicRoads or the Victorian Government Department of Transport) or a police officer (RR 244B(3), 256(5)).

-A paying passenger being carried on a three- or four-wheeled bicycle does not have to wear a helmet (RR 256(2)(a)).
+A paying passenger being carried on a three-wheeled or four-wheeled bicycle does not have to wear a helmet (RR 256(2)(a)).

-When you are riding your bicycle, you must face forwards and have at least one hand on the handlebars (RR 245; maximum penalty: 3 pu).
+When you are riding your bicycle, you must be astride the rider’s seat and be facing forwards, with at least one hand on the handlebars (RR 245; maximum penalty: 3 pu).

 • you are at least 16 years old; and